docarray/docarray/docs/datatypes/mesh/index.md

 ## Point cloud representation

-Point cloud is a representation of a 3D mesh.
-It is made by repeated and uniformly sampling points within the 3D body.
-Comparing to the mesh representation, point cloud is a fixed size ndarray and hence easier for deep learning algorithms to handle.
+A point cloud is a representation of a 3D mesh.
+It is made by repeatedly and uniformly sampling points within the 3D body.
+Compared to the mesh representation, the point cloud is a fixed size ndarray and hence easier for deep learning algorithms to handle.
 In DocArray, you can simply load a 3D mesh and convert it into a point cloud via:

 ```python
 from docarray import Document